C1nderC0ated/sincript/README.md

 ## Disclaimer

 Use at your own risk.
 These tweaks modify system settings; while the script backs up each change and can create a restore point, you are responsible for your system. **Make a restore point and/or a full registry backup first** (the script provides both).
-PerfTweaks is an independent utility and is not affiliated with or endorsed by Microsoft, NVIDIA, AMD, Discord, or any other vendor mentioned.
+Sincript is an independent utility and is not affiliated with or endorsed by Microsoft, NVIDIA, AMD, Discord, or any other vendor mentioned.